imablanco/VerticalPageIndicator/README.md

   indicator.setVerticalViewPager(pager);
 ```

-You can see the example at VerticalPageIndicatorSample
+You can see the example at VerticalPageIndicatorSample.
+Use the menu action Add Page to see how the indicator changes
+dynamically when new items added to the VerticalViewPager.

 #License